microsoft/OpenAPI.NET/docs/images/upgrade-guide-2.md

 ## Reduced Dependencies

 In OpenAPI v1, it was necessary to include the Microsoft.OpenApi.Readers library to be able to read OpenAPI descriptions in either YAML or JSON.
 In OpenAPI.NET v2, the core Microsoft.OpenAPI library can both read and write JSON.
-It is only necessary to use the readers library if you need YAML support.
+It is only necessary to use the newly renamed [Microsoft.OpenApi.YamlReader](https://www.nuget.org/packages/Microsoft.OpenApi.YamlReader/) library if you need YAML support.
 This allows teams who are only working in JSON to avoid the additional dependency and therefore eliminate all non-.NET library references.

 ## API Enhancements